-Figure 15.
+Figure 14.
 Changes in the cover of coral groups: Siderastreid corals and Turbinaria corals.
-Graphs show grand mean percentage benthic cover from the 2018 ambient surveys and from all previous surveys at each island location (four 20m line intersect transects surveyed at six sites for each location).
+Graphs show grand mean percentage benthic cover from the 2019 ambient surveys and from all previous surveys at each island location (four 20m line intersect transects surveyed at six sites for each location).
 Error bars are standard errors.
 Roundtop = Round Top Island.

-Figure 16.
+Figure 15.
 Changes in the cover of coral groups: Faviid corals and Poritid corals.
-Graphs show grand mean percentage benthic cover from the 2018 ambient surveys and from all previous surveys at each island location (four 20m line intersect transects surveyed at six sites for each location).
+Graphs show grand mean percentage benthic cover from the 2019 ambient surveys and from all previous surveys at each island location (four 20m line intersect transects surveyed at six sites for each location).
 Error bars are standard errors.
 Roundtop = Round Top Island.

-Soft corals were significantly more abundant on Round Top Island and Keswick Island during the 2018 ambient surveys, where this group covered a mean of around 6-8% of the substratum, than in the other two locations (Table 6, Table 7, Figure 17).
-Soft coral cover increased at all locations between August 2017 and Jan 2018 but had decreased again by the time of the latest survey and these fluctuations were significant.
+Soft corals were significantly more abundant on Round Top Island and Keswick Island during the 2019 ambient surveys, where this group covered a mean of around 6-9% of the substratum, than in the other two locations (Table 6, Table 7, Figure 16).
+Soft coral cover increased significantly at Round Top between July 2018 and June 2019, fluctuated at Keswick and only increased nominally at Slade and Victor giving significant Time and Location x Time factors (Table 7).

-Figure 17.
+Figure 16.
 Changes in the cover of total soft coral.

-Graphs show grand mean percentage benthic cover from the 2018 ambient surveys and from all previous surveys at each island location (four 20m line intersect transects surveyed at six sites for each location).
+Graphs show grand mean percentage benthic cover from the 2019 ambient surveys and from all previous surveys at each island location (four 20m line intersect transects surveyed at six sites for each location).
 Error bars are standard errors.
 Roundtop = Round Top Island.